Our local curriculum is co-designed using community and student voice

 Jump In students participate in experiences that spark curiosity

-Get Curious students ask questions about the learning theme and, 'Chalk it up!'
+Get Curious students ask questions about the learning and, 'Chalk it up!'

-Get Learning students seek answers to their questions from a variety of sources
+Get Learning students seek answers from a variety of sources

-Get Going students share their learning and take action as a result of their learning.
+Get Going students share their learning and take action.

 Reading, writing and Maths remain our core subjects and are integrated across the curriculum where teachers make explicit reading - writing - maths links.
 This sees us take a hands on approach, making learning fun.
 We draw from students rich cultural experiences, engage with our local community and use STEAM to foster curiosity and develop student agency.

 STEAM (Science, Technology, Engineering, the Arts and Mathematics) in our Curriculum

 To support the development of our local curriculum we work with our Kaumatua and schools across our Kāhui Ako.